BareBones-RPG/BoneDustRPG/README.md

 ### Spells

 Spell casters have learned the basic principles of spellcasting and rituals, but they are still dangerous to use.
-There are only two categories for spells in BoneDust, Rituals and Spells.
+There are only two categories for spells in Guazábara, Rituals and Spells.
 Spells are instantaneous actions that require focus and vocal casting.
 They can be learned, memorized, and stored in scrolls or spellbooks.
 If a spell caster loses their  (INSIGHT), the spell might fizzle out or misfire.
 The spell's effect lasts for one round or at the Referee's discretion.

 Rituals are lengthy and elaborate ceremonies.
 These can range from an hour to a full day, depending on the complexity and significance of the ritual (WILLPOWER).
 They often require specific components, rare ingredients, and certain environmental conditions.
 Rituals can summon creatures, enchant objects, or perform other powerful magic feats.

 The Referee will decide the effect of the ritual on the story.

 #### How Many Spells Can I Learn?
 Cast Per Day?:
-In BoneDust RPG, a character's ability to learn and cast spells is directly tied to their INSIGHT stat, which represents their understanding of arcane knowledge and their mental acuity.
+In Guazábara RPG, a character's ability to learn and cast spells is directly tied to their INSIGHT stat, which represents their understanding of arcane knowledge and their mental acuity.
 The higher the character's Insight, the more spells they can learn and the more frequently they can cast them.

 |STAT|# of Spells Can Be Learned| Cast per Day|
 |:---:|:---:|:---:|